HERALD COUNTRY SHIELD RUNNER-UP

 Murray had won the 1996 McCormick Medal (League B&F) in the Junior League the year before as a bottom-ager, and played 1996 U15 O&M Schoolboys as well, and his 1998 performances for the Rovers Thirds Premiership team are still talked about by teammates as the most dominant they have seen by a teenager, with similar attributes to Thompson – grabs over packs, long goals etc.

 On top of this, there was Year 11 Stuart Cooper.
 “Coops” by all accounts could have walked into the Bushrangers had he wanted to, instead of playing at King Valley in the Ovens & King.
-North Melbourne full back Mick Martyn turned up to the 1998 State Semi Final the following year to watch Cooper, with the Kangaroos looking at drafting him.
-Cooper sadly hadn’t been allowed to play, and had to wait 3 more years for the Kangaroos to recruit him (Rookie List in 2001).
+He was that good that the following year, North Melbourne full back Mick Martyn turned up to the 1998 State Semi Final to watch Cooper, with the Kangaroos looking at drafting him.
+Cooper inexplicably hadn’t been allowed to play, and had to wait 3 more years for the Kangaroos to recruit him (Rookie List in 2001).
 He later won an O&K Baker Medal (League B&F) as a 23 year old

 The potential forward line is frightening – Thompson, Parker, Murray, Cooper.
 All Bushrangers level forwards, all with interest from AFL clubs in that year or the following year.

-Throw in Scott Semple (1996 Rovers Thirds Premiership forward the year prior as a Year 10) and the near-on 200cm David Cavicchiolo (Greta), and it’s likely the most stacked forward line we’ve ever had.
+Throw in Scott Semple (1996 Rovers Thirds Premiership player the year prior as a Year 10, and who once kicked 12 goals in a Junior League game) and the near-on 200cm David Cavicchiolo (Greta), and it’s likely the most stacked forward line we’ve ever had.
 I wonder if during the campaign, they all lined up in the same game.
+One would have to go back to CHB.

 There was plenty of other talent in the smaller brigade too.
 Daniel McLaughlin had won the 1996 O&M Leo Dean Medal (League B&F) in the Thirds the year before for the Rovers, and was playing Seniors at the time.
 “Dacca” played plenty of Senior O&M Football, and later coached Greta.
 He is cited as kicking 4 goals in the Kyabram game of 1997.

-McLaughlin, Semple and Rohan Woodward had all played in the 1996 Rovers Thirds Premiership the year prior as Year 11s.
+McLaughlin, Semple and Rohan Woodward had all played in the 1996 Rovers Thirds Premiership the year prior – McLaughlin and Woodward as Year 11s, Semple a Year 10..

 Troy Walker would the following year get 24 votes in the Leo Dean Medal for the Rovers.